 - What role does government or other regulatory bodies play in your industry?

 - Do any industry certifications (e.g. ISO) or insurance requirements exist?

 - What government regulations and laws affect your industry?

 - Are there any industry associations that your business may fit into?

 Getting a thorough understanding of your industry will require using the information on this page and other sources to answer all these questions.

 The value of industry benchmarks

 Financial performance benchmarks can help both new and existing businesses to better understand how competing firms operate in their chosen industry.
 For new businesses, the benchmarks can help you to prepare the financial elements of your business plan by providing details of the cost structure of similar businesses in your industry.
 By comparing the differences in expense categories for businesses within your industry you can better understand and forecast costs.
-You can also see how the cost structure of your business might change as it grows and revenue increase.
+You can also see how the cost structure of your business might change as it grows and revenue increases.

 For existing businesses, using your industry’s benchmark data can help you identify where your business is underperforming, and evaluate the possible impact that changes in one area of your business will have elsewhere.
 Monitoring these figures closely, and comparing your business's performance against similar businesses in the same industry will help you to maximize productivity, minimize waste and run a competitive business.
 For example, if salaries represent around 10% of expenses for top performing companies in your industry, while your business spends closer to 20%, then you may need to assess whether this is an area for improvement.

 What else do I need to know about my industry?